Personal information must be:

 5. Limiting use, Disclosure and Retention of Personal Information

-5.2 Novus shall keep personal information only as long as it remains necessary or relevant for the identified purposes or as required by law.
-Personal information that has been used to make a decision about a customer or an employee shall be retained long enough to allow the individual access to the information after the decision has been made and to permit any recourse under this Policy and applicable privacy legislation and any other legislative requirements with respect to retention periods.
+5.2 Novus will keep personal information only as long as it remains necessary or relevant for the identified purposes or as required by law.
+Personal information that has been used to make a decision about a customer or an employee will be retained long enough to allow the individual access to the information after the decision has been made and to permit any recourse under this Policy and applicable privacy legislation and any other legislative requirements with respect to retention periods.
 Customer and employee information will be retained for at least six years after parties have ceased to be customers and employees to fulfill legal limitations.

 5.4 Novus may disclose a customer’s personal information to: